OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 The CREATE2 opcode gives us the ability to calculate smart contracts addresses without actually deploying them on the Ethereum blockchain.
 This opens up a lot of possibilities to improve [user onboarding and scalability](https://blog.zeppelinos.org/getting-the-most-out-of-create2/).

-In this guide, we will create an `upgradableWallet` contract with a `transfer` method, then we will reserve an address using Create2 without actually deploying Wallet contract and send some ethers to this address.
-At last, we will actually deploy our Wallet contract and execute transfer method to transfer contract funds to another account.
+In this guide, we will create an upgradable `Wallet` contract with a `transfer` method, then we will reserve an address using CREATE2 without actually deploying `Wallet` contract and send some `ethers` to this address.
+At last, we will actually deploy our `Wallet` contract and execute transfer method to transfer contract funds to another account.

-## Ethereum Accounts

-Before diving into Create2, let’s understand a few basic things about Ethereum contract accounts.
-A contract account

-* has an Ether balance

-* has associated code

-* code execution is triggered by transactions

-Ethereum provides Create opcode to create contract accounts.

-## Account creation using Create opcode
+## Account creation using CREATE opcode

-Create opcode calculates new addresses as a function of the sender’s address and a nonce.
+CREATE opcode calculates new addresses as a function of the sender’s address and a nonce.

 ```console
 contract address = hash(sender, nonce)